kuhchung/kuhchung.github.io/README.md

 ## Credits
 Thanks to my longstanding suffering friend Esti for a ton of work on the Armory and Hunter's Notes
+Thanks to misc and Akiko for testing and contributions

 For any questions or feedback, please contact kuhchung on Discord
+Or leave a comment on my Youtube videos

+## TODO
+Add monster reward tables, hitzones, status, hp info etc.  One stop for all your monster needs.
+Add per Quest info (aka Mushroom Hunting, how to get Choice and Ripened Mushroom, how to carve kelbi horns, etc.)